A separation form nature.

-Other facets of Memphis Milano and fundamental to design is about people, human beings and involves two basics of design.
+Other aspects of Memphis Milano and fundamental to design is about people, human beings and involves two basics of design.
 One is concerned with the primal, trans-cultural activity of mark making.
 The other is how the mark and its message is communicated to those people who are the intended recipients of the marks.
-Sottass’s concern for our essential human essence in design and his recognition of our detachment from it is evident in the article, ‘When I Was a Very Small Boy’ here.

 Developments in literary criticism brought about by Ferdinand de Saussure’s Course in General Linguistics and published posthumously in 1916 by his former students.
 His theories had a monumental impact on the social sciences of the 20th-century.
 Saussure is widely credited as being the father of modern linguistics, semiotics and more pointedly Structuralism.

 During this epoch ground breaking work by the structural anthropologist Claude Lévi-Strauss was published throughout the late 1940s and early 1950s and whose master project extended in to the second half of the 1960s was also well known.
 It is not too presumptuous to assume that as a writer and intellectual Barbara Radice would know of these developments in literary criticism, her field of professionalism.

 Another presumption of small magnitude I suggest is that as an artist and designer concerned with mark-making Ettore Sottsass would be knowledgeable of the teachings at the Bauhaus 1919-1933.
 In particular the publications by prominent teachers there who sought to codify colour, line and form.

 The influence of the Bauhaus on 20th century art, design and architecture can not be underestimated.